mightymos/OnbrightFlasher/readme.md

 ## Background
 This is intended to allow flashing 8051 based OBS38S003 microcontrollers as a target.

+An external ESP8266/ESP32 module or similar serves as the flasher.

+Note that the reset function on the reset pin of the stock Sonoff RF Bridge is probably disabled.
+In other words, the pin is configured as GPIO by fuse and thus the target cannot be held in reset.
+Handshaking is apparently performed at microcontroller power up or restart.
+Therefore, the flasher is independently powered while a second power source is used to the target.

+Once setfuse is changed (see below) the ESP8285 on the Sonoff itself could be used to reflash the microcontroller.
+However, this would require soldering a wire to the reset pad.
+Additionally, the serial pins communicating with the Arduino serial monitor mighty be interferred with by microcontroller activity.
+The original Sonoff black case with EFM8BB1 allowed microcontroller reset by a long pulse on an C2D pin but that is not available here.
+It is probably easiest to just use an external flasher.

+For manual programming each HEX line must be pasted into the serial monitor individually.
+A script has been contributed that would make file upload automatic.

+The sketch has successfully flashed a simple blink program.

+## Sonoff
 For example, the ESP8285 present in the Sonoff RF Bridge R2 v2.2 serves as the source flasher.
 The USBRXD pin is bridged to SCL, while the USBTXD pin is bridged to SDA.

-The sketch has successfully flashed a simple blink program.

-## Downsides
-First, the reset function on the reset pin of the Sonoff RF Bridge is probably disabled.
-Additionally, handshaking is apparently performed at microcontroller power up or restart.
-Therefore, for the first use of this sketch an independently powered Arduino chip would need to be used as source flasher.
-Once setfuse is changed (see below) the ESP8285 on the Sonoff itself could be used later to reflash the microcontroller.

-Second, each hex file line must be copy and pasted into the serial monitor individually.
-A script is being contributed that would make file upload automatic.
+The reset pad would need to be soldered with a wire, though the datasheet is unclear if reset is active low or active high.
+It is probably easiest to just use an external programmer unfortunately.

 ## Flashers
 | Board | Status | Note |